-Students are emotionally driven beings.
-Thanks to ongoing psychological research, we now know a lot about how our emotions work.
-Emotionally intelligent teaching involves you using this insight in intelligent ways to improve the impact that you have on your students.
+While emotional intelligence is a bit of a buzzword, there is no denying that people are emotionally driven creatures.
+Thanks to ongoing research, we know quite a lot about how our emotions work.
+Emotionally intelligent teaching involves using this insight in intelligent ways.

 Emotionally Intelligent Teaching – Tip 1